Clair of Nantes

-According to late traditions, Saint Clair (Latin: Clarus) was the first bishop of Nantes, France in the late 3rd century.
+According to late traditions, Clair (Latin: Clarus) was the first bishop of Nantes, France in the late 3rd century.
+He is venerated as a saint in the Catholic Church.

 Traditional account

-According to the traditional account, Clair was sent to Nantes by Pope Linus, the successor of St. Peter, seventy years after the birth of Christ.
-He arrived from Rome, with a nail in his possession from the cross that bore the martyrdom of St. Peter.
-Then he built an oratory dedicated to the Apostle, which would later become Nantes Cathedral.
+According to the traditional account, Clair was sent to Nantes by Pope Linus, the successor of Peter, seventy years after the birth of Christ.
+He arrived from Rome, with a nail in his possession from the cross that bore the martyrdom of Peter.
+Then he built an oratory dedicated to the apostle, which would later become Nantes Cathedral.
 He died in Kerbellec, village commune Réguiny (Morbihan), and his tomb (emptied since the Norman invasions in late 9th century) lies in a chapel adjoining the church of Réguiny.
 A votive fountain is also located on the territory of the Breton town.

-He is sometimes confused with the fifth century Saint Clair de Albi.
+He is sometimes confused with the fifth-century Clair of Aquitaine, considered the first bishop of Albi, whose relics lie in the Cathédrale Sainte-Cécile d'Albi.

 Critique

 However, Breton historian Arthur Le Moyne de La Borderie makes the following points: